vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 Key: age , Previous: undefined , New: 21
 ```

+## Dealing with data properties

-Since `setters/getters` cannot listen to changes made by pushing/removing new items to arrays or adding new properties to an object, in those cases the whole property must be changed, lets take the following data example:
+Since `setters/getters` cannot listen to changes made by pushing/removing new items to arrays or adding new properties to an object, in those cases the whole property must be changed, let's take the following data example:

 ```[html]
 <script>